ghalipm-vanier-college/front-end-web-programming-winter-2025/Lectures/Lecture 6 - Bootstrap.md

-***Bootstrap 5*** is the most popular HTML, CSS, and JavaScript framework for creating responsive, mobile-first websites.
+***Bootstrap*** is one of the most popular HTML, CSS, and JavaScript frameworks for building responsive, mobile-first websites.
+A closely related alternative is ***Tailwind CSS***, which takes a different approach to styling and design.

-**Bootstrap** and **Tailwind CSS** are both widely used CSS frameworks for web development, each designed with a **mobile-first approach**.
+Both **Bootstrap** and **Tailwind CSS** are widely used CSS frameworks for web development, each designed with a **mobile-first approach**.
 However, they differ significantly in their methodology and intended use cases.

-**Bootstrap** provides **pre-built components** and a grid system for **rapid development**,
+- **Bootstrap** provides **pre-built components** and a **grid system**, enabling **rapid development** with minimal custom styling.

-**Tailwind CSS** offers a **utility-first approach for highly customizable designs**.
+- **Tailwind CSS** follows a **utility-first approach**, offering highly customizable and flexible designs without relying on predefined components.

-Here's a more detailed comparison:

-Bootstrap has mandatory meta data, css link and JS bundle to be included in a HTML5 file:
+Bootstrap requires specific metadata, CSS links, and a JavaScript bundle to be included in an HTML5 file:

 ```html
 <!DOCTYPE html>
 <html lang="en">